usnistgov/cpspwg/UploadingFilesToS3Store.md

     C:\Python27\Scripts\pip install boto

 1. Add a template for credentials in %USERPROFILE%\.aws
 a.
-Add a “.aws” sub-directory under C:\Users\USERNAME using command prompt “mkdir .aws” from >C:\Users\USERNAME
+Add a ".aws" sub-directory under C:\Users\USERNAME using command prompt "mkdir .aws" from >C:\Users\USERNAME
 b.
-Use Notepad++ to create a file (with contents below, 5 lines, which serves as the template for credentials) and save as “credentials.”
+Use Notepad++ to create a file (with contents below, 5 lines, which serves as the template for credentials) and save as "credentials".

-Contents of %USERPROFILE%\.aws\credentials. file:
+Contents of "%USERPROFILE%\.aws\credentials." file:

 	[default]
 	output = json